 From Photography to Film Noir: Stanley Kubrick’s Early Career

-This program accompanies our exhibition, Through a Different Lens: Stanley Kubrick Photographs (opens May 3, 2018).
+This program accompanies our exhibition, Through a Different Lens: Stanley Kubrick Photographs (on view through October 28, 2018).
 To view all of the programs in the series, click here.

 About the Films:

 Day of the Fight (Stanley Kubrick, 1951, 16 min)

 In his first short documentary film, Kubrick follows Irish-American boxer Walter Cartier on April 17, 1950 as he goes through his daily ritual in preparation for a fight with Bobby James.

 In this romantic film noir, Davey Gordon (Jamie Smith), a washed up New York City boxer, falls in love with dancer Gloria Price (Irene Kane) and must embark on a dangerous mission to save her.